mmonnikNov/adaptnlp/docs/index.md

 AdaptNLP official docker images are up on [Docker Hub](https://hub.docker.com/r/achangnovetta/adaptnlp).

+Images have AdaptNLP installed from source in developer mode with tutorial notebooks available.

+Images can build with GPU support if NVIDA-Docker is correctly installed.

 #### Pull and Run AdaptNLP Immediately
 Simply run an image with AdaptNLP installed from source in developer mode by running:
 ```